pronix/spree_samuel/spree-print-invoice/README.markdown

 SUMMARY
 =======

-This extension provides a "Print Invoice" button on the Admin Orders view screen which generates a PDF of the order details.
+This extension provides a "Print Invoice" button on the Orders view screen which generates a PDF of the order details.

 INSTALLATION
 ============